corda/corda/docs/source/getting-set-up.rst

 Version Control via Git
 -----------------------

 We use git to version control Corda.
-However, git installation is not essential to install and use Corda - it is possible to download a snapshot "M" release of the code and work with that.
-Nonetheless, we recommend that you do use git in order to easily keep up-to-date with the software as it progresses.

 The authorative place to obtain git is from the main `git website <https://git-scm.com/downloads>`_ but it may be the case that your operating system provides git with a supported utility (e.g. for Apple, git is provided along with XCode - their free development environment).
 If this is the case, we would recommend you obtain git via that supported route.